Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Ole Miss and its opponents have scored at least 66.5 points only twice this year.
+- Ole Miss has combined with its opponents to put up more than 66.5 points just twice this season.

-- Arkansas' games have yet to go over 66.5 points this season.
+- Arkansas and its opponents have not yet combined to score more than 66.5 points in a game this season.

-- The combined points per game average of the two teams, 73.4, is 6.9 points above Saturday's over/under.
+- Saturday's over/under is 6.9 points lower than the two team's combined 73.4 points per game average.

-- These two squads combine to allow 45 points per game, 21.5 fewer than this contest's over/under.
+- This contest's over/under is 21.5 points more than the 45 these two squads combine to surrender per game this season.

 Ole Miss Stats and Trends

-- Ole Miss has two wins against the spread in four games this year.
+- Ole Miss has covered the spread on two occasions this year.

-- This season, the Rebels have won against the spread in each of their two games as a favorite of 5.5 points or more.
+- The Rebels have always covered the spread this season when favored by 5.5 points or more.

-- Ole Miss' games this year have gone over the total in two out of three opportunities (66.7%).
+- Ole Miss' games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- Ole Miss is 2-1 against the spread and 3-1 overall this season when the team puts up more than 19.0 points.
+- When Ole Miss records more than 19 points, it is 2-1 against the spread and 3-1 overall.

-- Ole Miss is 2-1 against the spread and 3-1 overall when the team amasses more than 282.8 yards.
+- In games that Ole Miss picks up more than 282.8 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Rebels have three giveaways this season, while the Razorbacks have six takeaways .
+- This year, the Rebels have three turnovers, three fewer than the Razorbacks have takeaways (6).

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.